kubernetes-sigs/cloud-provider-equinix-metal/README.md

 Equinix CCM supports two approaches to load balancing:

 1. If configured to do so, Equinix Metal CCM will interface with and configure external bare-metal load balancers
-2. If configured to do so, and if the feature is available on your Equinix Metal account, Equinix Metal CCM will interface with and configure external, managed Equinix Metal Load Balancers (EMLB)

 When any load balancer is enabled, the CCM does the following: